MoleMan1024/audiowagon/docs/index.markdown

 - **equalizer** with multiple presets
 - partial support for **voice input**

+## Limitations

+- You can only put up to 128 *files* into any directory.
+You can use as many *directories* as you want though.
+I advise a directory structure like this: `D:/Music/<Artist>/<Album>/<Song1..n>.mp3`.
+If you don't follow this rule AudioWagon version 0.2.5 will corrupt your USB drive and you will lose your files on it.
+The next version will prevent the data loss, however the limitation will still exist until the underlying issue can be fixed (in upcoming version directories with more than 128 files in them will be ignored).
+- In AudioWagon version 0.2.5 you can only use about 500 tracks maximum.
+This will be improved in the upcoming version.

 ## How to use

 - Format a USB flash drive using **FAT32** filesystem